dzek69/bottom-line/README.md

 - setImmutable (exclusive)

 Methods will be added as I need them.
 I am open for suggestions and PRs.
 See next heading for list of methods that I want to add.

 ## Methods to be supported

 (TODO)

-## Features
+## Tested

-- unit tests with `mocha` & `must.js`
-- es6+ first approach, with transpiled version to be found inside `dist` folder *

-\* - transpiling kills JS engines optimizations, makes codes longer and tree shaking harder to do and/or slower
+This library is fully unit tested and can be used on production.

 ## To do for 1.0.0